 Steps:

-3. Navigate to Settings → System → Power & battery → Advanced settings
+- Go to Settings → System → Power & battery.

-If you never want your PC to sleep automatically, set the “sleep after” option to “Never”.
+If you never want your PC to sleep automatically, set the “sleep after” option to Never — but keep in mind this may increase power usage.

-If you want the laptop to stay on when you close the lid:
+If you want your laptop to stay on when you close the lid (for example, when using an external monitor):

 8. Install Browsers and Everyday Software